gloryodeyemi/gloryodeyemi.github.io/README.md

 ### Let's Talk Business

 I'm open to job opportunities, projects, or collaborations.
-Feel free to reach me on any of these, I'll be sure to reply.
+Feel free to contact me on any of these, I'll be sure to reply.
 [LinkedIn](https://www.linkedin.com/in/glory-odeyemi-a3a680169/) | [Twitter](https://twitter.com/gloryodeyemi) | [Facebook](https://web.facebook.com/Gloowwwry) | gloryodeyemi.nike@gmail.com